Select your subaru model

 - Wait a minimum of three days before using any rubbing compound on the area

 Should I buy a Subaru touch up paint pen, spray paint or something else?

 The equipment that you need for you Subaru touch up paint job depends on the size of the problem.
 There are three products available for your touch up project.

 - Subaru Spray Paint is perfect when tackling large area.

 - Subaru touch up pens can be suitable for small spaces.

-At ERA we have a quality first policy, and this means that we do not sell touch up paint pens.
+At ERA Paints we have a quality first policy, and this means that we do not sell touch up paint pens.
 They do not provide the same degree of quality that we like to offer our customers.
 Whether you need touch paint for your Spark Silver Metallic Forester or Caribbean Green Metallic Legacy, the touch up pen does not lay the metallic flakes correctly.
 They do not provide an ideal color match.

 Subaru spray paint is essential for larger projects, and this includes significant scratches and big chips.
 If a large panel of your Venetian Red Pearl Subaru Outback is damaged, you will need multiple spray cans to complete the job in one sitting.

 Our spray canisters come in 12-ounce sizes, which saves you money on larger areas when compared to the 10-ounce cartridges offered by other companies.
 We love delivering exceptional value.
 For smaller scratches and chips, ERA Paints Jars with Dabbers are the best choice.